 Better yet, why not bring your own healthy homemade sports drink for your child?

-– Kombucha is the best, rehydrating sports drink I’ve ever encountered.
+- Kombucha is the best, rehydrating sports drink I’ve ever encountered.
 However, kombucha needs to be in clear glass at all times, so bringing a glass container to a children’s sporting event is not very practical.
+Water kefir is another option that is faster to make.

 - Coconut water is a natural, isotonic beverage that quickly replenishes minerals.
 It tastes sweet and may be a bit of an acquired taste for some, though many children take to it right away.